 In CNC machines, tools work on a fixed, secured part.
 For instance, Xebec ceramic fiber brushes are programmed to work the part in the machine.
 And an operator needs to manipulate the part and secure it in place.

 In the robotic process, industrial robotic arms can grab and move the part as well as the tools if programmed to do so.
-The tools the robot needs are available in a programmed sequence and an operator doesn’t have to intervene to move and fixture the part or tools, as demonstrated in this video of the robotic process of cutting and deburring of a cylinder head.
+The tools the robot needs are available in a programmed sequence and an operator doesn’t have to intervene to move and fixture the part or tools.

 Additionally, robots are suited for hard-to-reach areas and complex paths.
 They have superb maneuverability, with ranges up to seven axes, and can easily approach from many angles, orienting to the part as needed.